84 Lumber Arena (map it)

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-The Ice Center has what adds up to be a very nice snack bar.
-Most fans sat in the provided seating area and ate whatever they ordered, as opposed to carrying their food in to the ice area.
+The 84 Lumber Arena has what adds up to be a very nice snack bar.
+Most fans sit in the provided seating area and eat whatever they order, as opposed to carrying their food in to the ice area.
 Outside of taking a drink or something small like popcorn or candy into the ice seating, it just seems easier to stay near the snack bar.
 The real highlight is the Starbucks coffee that can be ordered.
 Almost the entire Starbucks menu is available, including lattes and mochas.
 Smoothies and slushies round out a great drink menu as well.

-The atmosphere is incredibly family-friendly and is a great alternative for someone who may want to avoid the rowdy atmosphere of a professional game.
-In fact, the center is small enough that being there will most likely remind you of being at a high school sporting event.
+The atmosphere is incredibly family-friendly and is a great alternative to someone who may want to avoid the rowdy atmosphere of a professional game.
+In fact, the arena is small enough that being there will most likely remind you of being at a high school basketball game.
 Most of the fans will be engaged in the game and will respond to the PA announcer's chants and songs.
-Don't go expecting anything similar to a pro game or even something like a college basketball game; college hockey in Pittsburgh just hasn't made it to that level yet.
+Don't go expecting anything similar to a pro game or even something like a college basketball game; college hockey just hasn't made it to that level yet (at least not in Pittsburgh).

-The Sports Center is located on Neville Island, which is not exactly the most bustling part of Pittsburgh.
+The 84 Lumber Arena is located on Neville Island, which is not exactly the most bustling part of Pittsburgh.
 Neville Island is located on the west side of the city, very close to the Robert Morris campus in Moon Township.
-You're probably going to have to go close to the campus or Robinson Township (as mentioned in the RMU Football article), for any before or after game entertainment.
-You're also going to be about 20 minutes from downtown Pittsburgh (as long as there is not traffic), so be sure to leave yourself enough time to get to the Sports Center depending on where you're coming from in the city.
+You're probably going to have to go close to the campus or Robinson Township for any before or after game entertainment.
+You're also going to be about 20 minutes from downtown Pittsburgh (as long as there is not traffic), so be sure to leave yourself enough time to get to the arena.
 The bottom line here is that if you're coming in for a weekend and fitting a game into your schedule, plan on spending your non-game time in a part of the city other than Neville Island.

-Many of the fans that show up to support Robert Morris are the same fans that have partial and full season tickets for the Pittsburgh Penguins at CONSOL Energy Center.
+Many of the fans that show up to support Robert Morris are the same fans that have partial or full season tickets for the Pittsburgh Penguins.
 The fans are very knowledgeable about hockey in general and are very vocal in supporting the Colonials.
 As soon as the PA announcer asks for the chant of "Let's Go Bobby Mo", the crowd meets the request with great enthusiasm.
 Many of the fans will have children that will either play hockey at one of the other ice rinks or in between periods.
-There is a good mix of families and students from the University, which makes for a very fun, and family-friendly atmosphere.
+There is a good mix of families and students from the University, which makes for a very fun, but family-friendly atmosphere.

 An extra star goes to the RMU staff supplementing the already good atmosphere with some fun activities in between the periods.
 A youth hockey shootout and a few other fan games are just some of the games that will be played during the intermissions.

 The RMU Colonials will prove that they are very much an up-and-coming team in both the college hockey world and in the city of Pittsburgh.
-Robert Morris athletics is probably best known for its basketball program, but going to a Colonials hockey game is a cheap way to see good hockey in a nice arena.
-Be sure to take advantage of these games when you can.
+Going to a Colonials game is a cheap way to see good hockey in a nice arena.
+Just be sure to take advantage of these games when you can.

 There are no crowd reviews yet.
 Be the first and help us build with your expertise!